chasets/dbt-starter/README.md

 # Getting Started

-Copy postgres profile from ./profiles.yml into your ~/.dbt/profile.yml

-Start-up the postgres container db we're going to use (requires docker):
+Start-up the postgres container db we're going to use (requires nerdctl or docker):
 ```
+nerdctl volume create pgdata
-docker compose up
+nerdctl compose up
 ```

 Note this will automatically execute the scripts that sets up the landing tables and source data.